arielchuri/autozinefier/croak.md

 **Disgust:** Any human in a 5’ range must make a fort save each round or lose a round.
 Demihumans are immune.

 **Swallow:** If bite successful; DC 15 Strength check or be half swallowed.
 The character will be upside down in the slurm's mouth with arms pinned at the waist and legs kicking.
 On the Slurm’s next turn the character drops any large weapon and is completely swallowed (unless aided in some way).
 Swallowed characters lose 1d3 Stamina per round and take half damage from piercing and bludgeoning attacks on the Slurm.
-Swallowed characters who have access to a blade must make DC 15 Strength check to attack.

-Characters who lose Stamina in the Slurm’s stomach have a chance of mutation.
+Chance of mutation.
 10%/round, cumulative.
 Minor corruption table modified by luck.
-The Slurm gains -1 attack and -5’ movement per person swallowed.
+Swallowed characters who have access to a blade must make DC 15 Strength check to attack.

 Anyone reduced to 6 or less Stamina becomes a Slurm Symbiote and is ejected from the rear (100% chance of mutation).
 The worms grow in the body.
 Over the next week, barring intervention, the victim falls very ill, begins to bloat, attempts to attack lawful clerics, and explodes releasing thousands of purple worms.